 What is Technology Stack?

-A technology stack is a collection of software products, tools, library, framework, servers, UI/UX solutions, software and programming languages used by programmer or developer to build a web or mobile-based application.
-Technology stack is also called as a solution stack or simply we can call it as tech stack.
+A technology stack is a set of software products, tools, libraries, frameworks, servers, UI/UX solutions, software, and programming languages that programmers and developers employ to create a web or mobile application.
+We can refer to the technology stack as a solution stack or simply as a tech stack.

-This tech stack is produced when each application layer is built on top of each other and that enables programmers or developers to customize the application according to their needs.
-Also, any two technology stack are never alike.
-For example, Facebook tech stack may differ from google tech stack, Microsoft tech stack may differ from other companies tech stack.
+A tech stack is formed when each application layer is built on top of the others, allowing programmers or developers to customize the application to their specific needs.
+Furthermore, no two technology stacks are alike.
+For example, Facebook's tech stack may differ from Google's tech stack, and Microsoft's tech stack may differ from other companies' tech stacks.

-First of all the project is chosen and based on the project, they decide which technology stack to use.
-And this is a very important step before building any software.
-Then they will select the proper framework and language and built the application.
+First, the project is chosen, and then the technology stack is chosen based on the project.
+And this is a critical step before developing any software.
+They will then choose the appropriate framework and language and build the application.

-Selecting technology stack may differ from project to project.
-Suppose you are going to build Enterprise Application like School Management System then you can choose Asp.net, Java for backend and vue js for frontend.
-Suppose your project required an extensive amount of AI and machine learning related stuff then you can choose Python as backend and any other language in frontend.
+Choosing a technology stack can vary from project to project.
+If you want to create an Enterprise Application, such as a School Management System, you can use Asp.net/ Java for the backend, and Vuejs/Angular/React for the frontend.
+If your project necessitates a significant amount of AI and machine learning, you can use Python as the backend and any other language as the frontend.

 While building any application, there will be two software components: